unixwzrd/unixwzrd.github.io/html/projects/Case-Analytics.md

 ## The Problem

-High-conflict custody cases generate **massive amounts of data**—court filings, co-parenting messages, emails, and legal transcripts.
+High-conflict custody cases generate **massive amounts of data** - court filings, co-parenting messages, emails, and legal transcripts.
 Identifying **subtle patterns of alienation** is time-consuming and often **subject to human bias**.

 ## The Solution